Loan Shark Singapore: Can a legal moneylender compete with them?

 Also, try to avoid being alone when you leave your home and stick to brightly-lit areas with a lot of foot traffic.

-However, if a licensed moneylender is employing illegal methods and unpleasant behaviour against you, this is what you should do:
+However, if a licensed money lender is employing illegal methods and behaving unpleasantly towards you, this is what you should do:

-- Complain against the moneylender with Credit Association of Singapore (CAS)
+• Lodge a complaint against the money lender with the Credit Association of Singapore

 Apply for a legal loan with a reliable licensed money lender

-It is much safer to take a loan from a legal licensed moneylender.
-Also, why put up with potential loan shark harassment when licensed money lenders offer far superior terms and services?
+Why put up with potential loan shark harassment when licensed money lenders provide far superior terms and services?
+It is much safer to take a legal loan from a licensed money lender.

 At CompareSing, we offer reliable and trustworthy loan services as well as fast loan approval.
-If you are looking for a loan, apply now with us online.
+Get your loan quotes from top licensed money lenders in Singapore now!